Schalkez/portfolio/src/content/blog/en/pnpm-vs-npm.md

----
+﻿---
-title: "PNPM – When Devs No Longer Wait for NPM to “Run Errands”"
+title: "PNPM â€“ When Devs No Longer Wait for NPM to â€œRun Errandsâ€"
-description: "If install time feels like waiting on someone else’s grocery trip, it’s time to let pnpm take over."
+description: "A no‑nonsense guide to PNPM vs NPM/Yarn: how the store works, why installs are faster and disks stay lean, and what to watch for when switching."
 pubDate: "2025-10-29"
 published: true
 tags: ["pnpm", "npm", "tooling", "package manager"]
 slug: "pnpm-when-devs-stop-waiting-for-npm"
 author: "Hien Nguyen"
-ogTitle: "PNPM – When Devs No Longer Wait for NPM to Run Errands"
+ogTitle: "PNPM â€“ When Devs No Longer Wait for NPM to Run Errands"
-ogDescription: "If install time depends on NPM’s grocery run, it’s time for pnpm to handle it."
+ogDescription: "PNPM vs NPM/Yarn in practice: the store model, real speed gains, lean disks, and the trade‑offs when you switch."
 pairSlug:
   vi: "pnpm-khi-dev-khong-can-cho-npm-di-cho-giup-minh-nua"
 ---

-# ⚡ PNPM – When Devs No Longer Wait for NPM to “Run Errands”
+# âš¡ PNPM â€“ When Devs No Longer Wait for NPM to â€œRun Errandsâ€

-> “npm install” cranks your fans and nukes your disk?
+> â€œnpm installâ€ cranks your fans and nukes your disk?
 Time to give **pnpm** a spin.

 ---

-## 🧩 The Familiar Story
+## ðŸ§© The Familiar Story

 You clone a repo and run: